hexie1995/Sequential-Link-Prediction/Readme.md

 This will give you the complete AUC scores result of the dataset you desired.
 Please change the `feat_path` in the code to your desired output path.

 Very importantly, the AUC scores order that you will end up getting after the partially observed case should be:

 ```
 auc_methods = ['Top-Sequential-Stacking', 'Time-Series', 'Tensorial-SBM', 'E-LSTM-D', 'Ensemble-Sequential-Stacking',]
 ```

-and the AUC scores order that you will get after the completely unobserved case will be the same order, except that you will ignore the third column, `Tensorial-SBM`, because that would be a meaningless result that is repeating the partially observed case.
+The AUC scores order that you will get after the completely unobserved case will be the same order, except that you will ignore the third column, `Tensorial-SBM`, because that would be a meaningless result that is repeating the partially observed case.

 Note also: feel free to use this ensemble learning method stacked with other features of your liking.
 Theoritically any features that could generated with a partially observed network would work with that case, and note also completely unobserved case would require features that could be generated from the previous time slot.